femi-lujo/germany_rental_apartments/README.md

 ### a.
 Metrics

 The r-squared (r2) score and the mean absolute error (mae) score were chosen as the preferred assessment metrics.
 The r2 score of a model provided an understanding of the proportion of variation in the rent values attributable to the model.
 The mae score of a model provided an understanding of the magnitude of errors that resulted from applying our model.
-The mae score was chosen rather than the root-mean-square-error score because mae was less influenced by outliers, which were identified previously.
+The mae score was chosen rather than the root-mean-square-error score because mae was less influenced by outliers, which were previously identified as an issue with the dataset.
 Together, these two metrics were incorporated into the model assessment strategy.

 ### b.
 Training and test set
 The dataset was divided into a training and test set with a 70%:30% proportion, respectively.